-At and f Six Mo End June onths
+At and for the Six Months Ended June 30,

-(¢ in millions) 2002 2001

-(\$ in millions)

-Total Outstanding Debt \$1,009.0 \$881.1

-Average Outstanding Debt

-\$940.4 \$801.3

-Weighted Average Cost

-7.2% 7.4%

-BDC Asset Coverage

-256% 247%
+Total Outstanding Debt Average Outstanding Debt \$940.4 \$801.3 Weighted Average Cost 7.2% 7.4% BDC Asset Coverage\ 256% 247%

-\ As a business development company, we are generally required to maintain a minimum ratio of 200% of total assets to total borrowings.
+As a business development company, we are generally required to maintain a minimum ratio of 200% of total assets to total borrowings.

 Employee expenses include salaries and employee benefits.
-The increase in salaries and employee benefits for the periods presented reflects wage increases and the experience level of employees hired.
-Total employees were 103 and 101 at June 30, 2002 and 2001, respectively.
+The increase in salaries and employee benefits for the periods presented reflects

-Administrative expenses include the leases for our headquarters in Washington, DC, and our regional offices, travel costs, stock record expenses, directors fees, legal and accounting fees, insurance premiums and various other expenses.
+Administrative expenses include the leases for our headquarters in Washington, DC, and our regional offices, travel costs, stock record expenses, directors-fees, legal and accounting fees, insurance premiums and various other expenses.
 The increase in administrative expenses as compared to the same period in 2001 includes approximately \$1.2 million from legal, consulting and other fees, including costs incurred to defend against class action lawsuits alleging violations of securities laws and to respond to market activity in our stock.
 Administrative expenses also increased by approximately \$0.1 million due to increased costs for corporate liability insurance and \$0.5 million due to outsourced technology assistance.